Disruption of Supernovae and would-be "Direct Collapsars": Distance effects in pulsars, GRBs, and AGN jets

 For gamma-ray-burst afterglows, $R = 100,000$ times $R_{LC}$ amounts to $\sim$10$^7$ km for blue supergiants, and $\sim$10$^8$ km for red supergiants, but maybe only $R=100$ or $10^4$ km for mergers of two white dwarfs (a possible source of short gamma-ray bursts and their afterglows).
 To see GRB afterglows from these processes at 4 Gpc, the scaling with $\varepsilon$ must hold up for a factor of $1.3\times 10^{15}$ for red giants, ten times that for blue supergiants, and 10 million times that for white dwarf mergers (see Fig.~\ref{delta}).

-Assuming GRB afterglows are pulsars because of their long persistence and apparent 1/distance law, it is not unreasonable to think that scaling with $\varepsilon$ will hold to another factor of 10 in distance, from $\sim$55 kpc to the 778 kpc of M31 and the 898 kpc to M33, and that pulsars will be detected in these, even if the sampling in time is not fine enough to exploit any pulse narrowing (see three paragraphs below).
+It is not unreasonable to think that scaling with $\varepsilon$ will hold to another factor of 10 in distance, from $\sim$55 kpc to the 778 kpc of M31 and the 898 kpc to M33, and that pulsars will be detected in these, even if the sampling in time is not fine enough to exploit any pulse narrowing (see three paragraphs below).
 Another conclusion which can be drawn from all this is that $\delta$ can be immeasurably small.
 Figure \ref{delta} shows the $\delta$ values for 1, 10, and 100 Hz isolated pulsars, and the red and blue supergiants which produce GRBs and afterglows from their supernovae.

 From Fig.~\ref{delta} and some work with a straightedge, we can see that the limiting pulse width ($\delta$) of a 1 Hz pulsar at $\sim$100 pc is $10^{-20}$ radians, or $\sim$1.6$\times 10^{-21}$ s.
 This rate is consistent with 1 ns after $\sim$4,900 km, and $\sim$20 ns at one characteristic distance for the decrease of $\varepsilon$ (232 km).